First Name: Vicky

-When Vicky Jepson was appointed Liverpool FC Women first team manager in October 2018 it was the culmination of a journey with the club which has lasted a decade.
+Vicky Jepson was appointed Liverpool FC Women manager in October 2018.

-She spent five years as development squad manager at Liverpool FC Women and two years as a first team analyst while also working as a level one coach educator at the FA and working within the England international set up as a coach with the U17s.
+The former Macclesfield Town Ladies player served as LFC Women’s development squad manager for five years and then as a first-team analyst for two years, while also working as a level one coach educator at the Football Association and as a coach with England U17s.

-Originally appointed assistant manager to Neil Redfearn, Vicky took over as caretaker manager on his departure before being formally appointed as first team manager in October 2018.
+She was appointed assistant manager to Neil Redfearn before taking over as caretaker manager and then being installed as permanent LFC Women manager in October 2018.

 The Reds ended the 2018-19 Women’s Super League season in eighth but would suffer the disappointment of relegation – decided on a points-per-game basis – when the following campaign was curtailed due to the COVID-19 pandemic.